rorygleeson/solana-meme-monster/README.md

 # solana-meme-monster

-API will return social media counts (mentions, retweets, followers etc.) related to a token (meme token) on the Solana blockchain.
+API will return social media counts (mentions, retweets, followers etc.) related to a $TOKEN (meme token for example $BONK) on the Solana blockchain.

 Utilises AWS infrastructure and SAM (serverless application model)